VaultTree/vault-tree/features/what_is_vault_tree.md

 Vault Tree is a software framework that makes it easy to author and execute **Distributed Cryptographic Contracts.**

-These are sort of like [Smart Contracts], but they are designed for for web developers building applications against the Bitcoin Block Chain.
+These are sort of like [Smart Contracts], but designed for for web developers building applications against the Bitcoin Block Chain.

 [Smart Contracts]: http://en.wikipedia.org/wiki/Smart_contract